 - Represents LabMD in Eleventh Circuit challenge to the first ever FTC decision holding a company liable for allegedly having unreasonable data security practices in violation of Section 5 of the FTC Act.

-- Represented leading biotechnology company in Eastern District of California antitrust and contract interference suit, securing dismissal of all claims.
+- Represented leading biotechnology company in antitrust and contract interference suit, securing dismissal of all claims.

-- Counseled large insurance and financial service provider in data breach investigation, response, and nationwide notification.
+- Represented large insurance and financial service provider in data breach investigation, response, and nationwide notification.

 - Co-author, “FTC’s First Foray into Gig Economy Data Security,” Law360 (August 28, 2017)